 The Dakhleh Oasis Project has been conducting this wide study since 1978, supported by a number of universities and organizations.
 Among these have been Monash University, The University of Durham, the University of Toronto, Columbia University, The Royal Ontario Museum, the Society for the Study of Egyptian Antiquities, the American Research Centre in Egypt, the Egyptology Society of Victoria, The Dakhleh Trust, as well as the many institutions of the various participating scholars which support individuals.
 Support for the DOP is governmental, institutional, corporate and individual and is invited at all times.

 The results of the DOP fieldwork are published as quickly as possible, in order that they enter the public domain without delay.
-The Bibliography of titles generated by the Project members is complete and is also found in this website.
+The Bibliography of titles generated by the Project members can be found here DOP bibliography.
 It will give the reader access to all our research and reporting.

 Anthony J. Mills

 - Short report on the 2006-2007 season [PDF 20.4MB]